himanshujha262/Task-Scheduling-System/README.md

     │   └── description: Example task

-This hierarchical structure helps users quickly understand priorities and timelines.
+This hierarchical visualization makes it easy to understand priorities, timelines, and workload distribution at a glance.

 🎯 Use Cases

-Personal task planning
+Personal daily task planning

 Client-based work tracking

-Daily productivity monitoring
+Productivity and workload monitoring

-Lightweight scheduling without heavy project-management tools
+Lightweight scheduling without complex PM tools

 🤝 Contributing